Logo Earthworks

 Animation of smaller fragments

-Three smaller fragments that initially stayed with Africa (The Malvinas Plateau, Maurice Ewing Bank and South Georgia) progressively split off Africa and follwed the green pathways shown, moving westwards with respect to our fixed mantle reference frame from 155 to 140 Ma.
-None of them crossed the location of the Bouvet plume head (orange star).
+The present-day coastlines of the three main continental fragments - Africa, Antarctica, South America - are shown in black.
+The post-break-up paths of points representing these continents are shown in grey with black dots at intervals of 5 My.
+Three smaller fragments that initially stayed with Africa (The Malvinas Plateau, Maurice Ewing Bank and South Georgia) progressively split off Africa as they follwed the green pathways shown, moving westwards with respect to our fixed mantle reference frame from 165 to 140 Ma.
+None of them crossed the location of the Bouvet plume head (orange star) and so ended up attached to the South America plate.

 The central role of the Bouvet plume is demonstrated in our conservative model that requires a minimum of hypothesis and conforms to a geometry of persistent forward ocean growth everywhere.
 The time-scale for the Lower Cretaceous is indicated by the colours within the Africa-Antarctica Corridor (AAC) immediately east of Limpopia.
 The AAC seems immune to the complexities further west.
 Perhaps its persistence can be attributed to the mid-ocean ridge within it always lying close to the line joining the Bouvet plume head to that of the (future) Marion plume.

-Updated 2025 October 10
+Updated 2025 October 23